newlaurent62/rayZ-builder/README.md

 Main window, let you start one of the wizards available in the install dir.

 rayZ wizards can be added at any time in the install dir.
-They will be recognized.
+They will be found.

     make exec-main